C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - List[T]
      - | Return a Vec of ``length`` elements
        | The first element is ``that``\ , the last one is ``that`` delayed by ``length``\ -1\
-       | The internal shift register sample when ``when`` is asserted
+       | The internal shift register samples when ``when`` is asserted
    * - BufferCC(input : T)
      - T
-     - Return the input signal synchronized with the current clock domain by using 2 flip flop
+     - Return the input signal synchronized with the current clock domain by using a 2 flip flop synchronizer

 Counter
 ^^^^^^^

-The Counter tool can be used to easly instanciate an hardware counter.
+The Counter tool can be used to easly instantiate an hardware counter.

 .. list-table::
    :header-rows: 1